jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/index.rst

 processes while sharing local buffers through ``unixfd`` sockets.
 Frame metadata carries timing observations through these stages.

-Start with :doc:`video-data`, then use :doc:`video-configuration` and :doc:`timestamps` as references.
+Start with :ref:`dvrk-video-data`, then use :ref:`dvrk-video-configuration` and :ref:`dvrk-timestamps` as references.

 Data collection tools
 *********************

 The collection workflow combines MP4 video and per-frame timestamp sidecars with optional audio and ROS 2 bags.
-The principal tools are :doc:`record`, :doc:`extract`, and :doc:`latency-calibration`.  :doc:`tagging` describes the optional curation tools.
+The principal tools are :ref:`dvrk-record`, :ref:`dvrk-extract`, and :ref:`dvrk-latency-calibration`.  :ref:`dvrk-tagging` describes the optional curation tools.

 .. toctree::